Klorfine Foundation

 • Data is critical: Demonstrate measurable outcomes and data-driven decision-making in all communications about your work.
 This is central to their evaluation approach.

 • Think long-term partnership: The foundation values sustained relationships over transactional giving.
-If you do get on their radar, emphasize long-term mission alignment and partnership potential.
+If you do get on their radar, emphasise long-term mission alignment and partnership potential.

-• Capacity building emphasis: Show how funding will help build organizational sustainability rather than create grant dependency.
+• Capacity building emphasis: Show how funding will help build organisational sustainability rather than create grant dependency.
 Their goal is to help you become self-sufficient.

-• Geographic focus matters: Organizations in Philadelphia or Seattle have a significant advantage, though exceptional work in environmental conservation, arts, medical research, or aligned education may attract attention elsewhere.
+• Geographic focus matters: Organisations in Philadelphia or Seattle have a significant advantage, though exceptional work in environmental conservation, arts, medical research, or aligned education may attract attention elsewhere.

 • Joint ventures welcomed: If seeking engagement, consider proposing collaborative projects or partnerships that align with their mission areas.